How LLMs Inherit Corruption

 Inheritance vs. Enactment

-Human institutions corrupt when people enact distorted behavior—selection, training, ideology, guild.
-LLMs are different: they don't enact; they inherit.
+Human institutions corrupt when people enact distorted behavior.
+Selection favors certain types.
+Training encodes biases.
+Ideology constrains inquiry.
+Guild interests override mission.
+The corruption flows from human choices, incentives, and incentives that reward something other than truth.
+Large language models are different.
+They don’t enact; they inherit.
 The corruption is in the pipeline.
 Training on human text.
 Fine-tuning with human feedback.
-Each layer has incentive structures that aren't "find truth."
-The model is selected for fitting the pipeline, not for truth.
+Each layer has incentive structures that optimize for something — papers, profit, agreeableness — but rarely for truth.

 The Layers